MonicaKornis/taskmanager/README.md

 # TaskManager

 Taskmanager is a web application that was built to help people organize and manage tasks in their daily lives.
-React was used to create the UI and Express was used to create the routes/server.
+React was used to create the UI and Express was used to create the backend routes/server.

 ## How To Use